PissTech/Ferda-Finance/README.md

-    //Ferda Finance is a work in progress
+    //My portfolio is a work in progress :)
-    © 2025 FERDA FINANCE
+    © 2025 John Bumbera